Cleveland Browns relocation controversy: Aftermath and legacy

 From its beginning, the odd number of teams and the ensuing awkward scheduling was considered a temporary arrangement pending the addition of a 32nd NFL franchise.
 Although Los Angeles was heavily favored, it was ultimately Houston that was awarded the league's 32nd team for the 2002 NFL season.
 The 2002 expansion led to a major re-alignment of the NFL into eight four-team divisions.
 The Jaguars and Titans joined the Texans in the new AFC South along with the Colts, Baltimore's former team, who moved from the AFC East.
 The Browns and Ravens' division was rebranded as the AFC North.
 Finally, to keep the conferences equal in size, the Seattle Seahawks (who had played their inaugural season in the National Football Conference) moved from the AFC West to the NFC West.

-Following Houston's return to the NFL, Los Angeles became the favored destination for owners threatening to move their teams until the St. Louis Rams finally returned to Los Angeles for the 2016 season, followed by the San Diego Chargers (who had previously called L.A. home in the early days of the American Football League) one year later.
+After Houston returned to the NFL, Los Angeles became the favored destination for owners threatening to move their teams until the St. Louis Rams finally returned to Los Angeles for the 2016 season, followed the next year by the San Diego Chargers (who had called L.A. home in the early days of the American Football League).

-Two of the players from the Browns' 1995 roster returned to Cleveland in 1999.
-They were Antonio Langham, who spent the 1998 season with the San Francisco 49ers and was claimed by the Browns in the expansion draft, and Orlando Brown, who played for Baltimore until 1998 and signed with Cleveland as a free agent.
-Each player would play only the 1999 season in Cleveland.
-They were ultimately the only two players to play for the Browns under both the Modell and Lerner organizations.
+Two of the players from the Browns' 1995 roster returned to Cleveland in 1999: Antonio Langham, who spent the 1998 season with the San Francisco 49ers and was claimed by the Browns in the expansion draft, and Orlando Brown, who played for Baltimore until 1998 and signed with Cleveland as a free agent.
+Each would play only the 1999 season in Cleveland, and would be the only two players to play for the Browns under both the Modell and Lerner organizations.

-The reactivated Browns have had only three winning seasons since returning to the NFL in 1999, with records of 9–7 in 2002, 10–6 in 2007, and 11–5 in 2020, earning wild card berths in the playoffs in 2002 and 2020.
-Meanwhile, the Ravens have been more successful, reaching the playoffs 13 times since 2000 and winning Super Bowl XXXV and Super Bowl XLVII, to the dismay of Browns fans.
-Longtime placekicker Matt Stover was the last remaining Ravens player that played for the Modell-owned Browns—he departed the Ravens following the 2008 season when the team chose not to re-sign him, finishing his career with the Indianapolis Colts.
-General manager and former Browns tight end Ozzie Newsome (who was in a front-office role under Modell in Cleveland) remained with the Ravens until his retirement in 2018.
+The reactivated Browns have had only four winning seasons since returning to the NFL in 1999: 9–7 in 2002, 10–6 in 2007, 11–5 in 2020, and 11–6 in 2023, earning wild card berths in the playoffs in 2002, 2020, and 2023.
+The Ravens have been more successful, reaching the playoffs 15 times since 2000 and winning Super Bowl XXXV and Super Bowl XLVII, to the dismay of Browns fans.
+Longtime placekicker Matt Stover was the last remaining Ravens player that played for the Modell-owned Browns; the Ravens chose not to re-sign him after the 2008 season, and he finished his career with the Indianapolis Colts.
+General manager and former Browns tight end Ozzie Newsome (who was in a front-office role under Modell in Cleveland) remained with the Ravens until he retired in 2018.